Lost Your Garage Door Key? Here's Everything You Need to Know

 If You Know the Brand and Model

-Check the lock barrel for a manufacturer name or model number.
-With this information, you can:
+Check the lock barrel or handle for a manufacturer name or model number.
+With this information you can:

-- Search for a compatible replacement key online (ensure you buy from a reputable supplier)
+- Search for a compatible replacement key from a specialist online supplier (ensure next-day delivery is available)

 - Visit a hardware shop or locksmith who stocks that brand